alan-turing-institute/RCTab/paper/paper.md

 In response, we have developed [RCTab](https://rctab.readthedocs.io/) (**R**esearch **C**omputing **Tab**les), an open-source system for automating the management of [subscriptions](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources#management-levels-and-hierarchy) on Azure, Microsoft’s cloud computing platform.
 RCTab automates the mundane management tasks of monitoring usage, alerting stakeholders of impending overspend and stopping subscriptions once they are over-budget.
-This save administrative time, reduces the risk of excessive spending and provides a rich source of data for usage forecasting.
+This saves administrative time, reduces the risk of excessive spending and provides a rich source of data for usage forecasting.

 RCTab is designed to be customisable and extensible, so can be easily adapted to the needs of different organisations.
 It is written in Python and has Infrastructure as Code (IaC) deployment for quick and reliable deployment to Azure.